christc4/web/sites/pariffin.org/misc/per/arch/setup_status.md

 Backup system using git/github

-xbacklight - and to adjust with laptop macros
+xbacklight / brightnessctl - and to adjust with laptop macros

 openvpn -